-Clergy are often in the front line of response when there has been a suicide death.
-As such, they are in a unique position to play a vital role in starting the healing process for family and friends who have lost loved ones to suicide.
+Clergy are often on the frontline of response when there has been a death by suicide.
+As such, they play a vital role in starting the healing process for family and friends who have lost loved ones to suicide.
 They are also likely to be asked theological questions related to the suicide death by those who are survivors of the loss, as they struggle to try to understand the complexities of the death of their loved one.

-Those who have lost a loved one to suicide are at greater risk for suicide themselves and so they need to be assessed for this risk and connected to needed supports.
-Clergy should be familiar with the warning signs of suicide so that they can help to identify those at risk and link them to appropriate treatment services.
+Those who have lost a loved one to suicide are at greater risk for suicide themselves.
+They need to be assessed for this risk and connected to needed supports.
+Clergy should be familiar with the warning signs of suicide so that they can help identify those at-risk and link them to appropriate treatment services.

 After a Suicide: Recommendations for Religious Services and Other Public Memorial Observances